sebkirche/pcurl/README.md

     -s, --silent
         Silent mode - argument compatibility w/ curl, pcurl is silent by default

+    --cacert, --ssl-ca <file>
+        Use the given file as the CA certificate bundle to verify the peer for HTTPS.
+The path is passed to OpenSSL as its -CAfile option.

+    --cert, --ssl-cert <file>
+        Use the given client certificate file for HTTPS.
+The path is passed to OpenSSL as its -cert option.

+    --key, --ssl-key <file>
+        Use the given private key file for the client certificate.
+The path is passed to OpenSSL as its -key option.

     -3, --sslv3
         Force the usage of SSL v3 for openSSL tunneling

     --stompmsg <message>
         Content of the message for the STOMP message broker.
 Use with a stomp://server:port/queuename url.

+    --stompread
+        Subscribe to the STOMP destination given in the stomp:// URL and print the received messages.
+This is the read counterpart of --stompmsg.

     --tcp-nodelay, --notcp-nodelay
         Disable the Nagle's algorithm for TCP communication (do not wait for